dt-g7/lunar_lander_ai/README.md

 ## License

-This project is not licensed, but message me if you intent to use it for something!
+This project is not licensed, but message me if you intent to use it for something !